JorgenVatle/docker-compose-deploy/README.md

 ## What happens in the background?
 1. We synchronize your entire repository to your destination servers.
 Path: `/opt/live/{your-repository-name}`
-2. After your repository has been synchronized, we build and start and detach from your repository's Docker containers. `docker-compose -f docker-compose.yml up --build -d`
+2. After your repository has been synchronized, we build, start and detach from your repository's Docker containers. `docker-compose -f docker-compose.yml up --build -d`
 3. We validate that the container specified in `validate_container` is running.
 If it's not running, we'll cancel the deploy process and throw an error.

 ## How do I ...?